lewagon/data-engineering-setup/_partials/ubuntu_ansible_part1.md

 And the playbook should start running!

-❗ If any errors occur, raise a ticket with a teacher.
+❗ If an errors occur, raise a ticket with a teacher.
 You can safely run the playbook again.

 ### What is the playbook installing?